The fourth moment of Dirichlet $L$-functions at the central value: Sketch of the proof

-for a certain main term that is too complex to explicitly write here.
-We deduce an exact expression for $(\text{Main term})_{M,N}$ in Section \ref{secmainAO} \footnote{Young have chosen to directly deduce the summation of main terms over $M,N$ instead, because there is an obstruction in \cite{You11} to deduce an exact expressions for a single $(\text{Main term})_{M,N}$.}.
-Deduced from the exact expression, the following upper bound
+for certain main terms that are too complex to explicitly write here.
+We deduce exact expressions for the main terms in Section \ref{secmainAO}.
+Deduced from the exact expressions, the following upper bound

 holds, which turns out to be very small when $M,N$ are not close enough.